mattias800/mcomponent/README.md

 	var c = mcomponent();
 ```

-To use mcomponent with jQuery, just include __mcomponent-jquery.js__ as well, and you will get a jQuery-function _$.mcomponent_.
+To use mcomponent with jQuery, just include __mcomponent-jquery.js__ as well, and you will get a jQuery-function.

 ```js
 	var component = $().mcomponent();